 - May be safely reused, recycled and incinerated

 Cellulose is a major structural ingredient of wood but it is also a major food source for several different insects and decay fungi and makes a great shelter for others, too.
-Rot causes wood to degrade – particularly when it is used outdoors and exposed to moisture – limiting its service life.Thanks to the acetylation technology pioneered by Accsys Technologies, Accoya long life wood offers you an environmentally compatible, durable wood that can be used with confidence in outdoor applications and will last for many, many years.
+Rot causes wood to degrade – particularly when it is used outdoors and exposed to moisture – limiting its service life.Thanks to the acetylation technology pioneered by Accsys Technologies, Accoya rot resistant wood offers you an environmentally compatible, durable wood that can be used with confidence in outdoor applications and will last for many, many years.

 Simply the best